 What is a protected structure?

-If a structure is included in the RPS, the protection extends to:
+If a structure is included in the RPS, the protection covers:

 Is there funding available to conserve and repair protected structures?

-The Historic Structures Fund and the Built Heritage Investment Scheme provide grants to repair protected structures and care for architectural heritage.
+The Historic Structures Fund and the Built Heritage Investment Scheme provide grants to help you repair protected structures and care for architectural heritage.

-If there is an urgent need for repairs to a protected structure you own, you may be able to get a grant under the Historic Structures Fund (pdf).
+If a protected structure you own needs urgent repairs, you may be able to get a grant under the Historic Structures Fund (HSF).
 The Historic Structures Fund has 3 streams:

 - The Vernacular Structures Stream offers funding of between €5,000 and €10,000 for projects aimed at conserving vernacular structures that are not already protected.
 Vernacular structures are informal buildings or built features that were made by everyday people, but now have cultural significance, for example, buildings made using thatching, mud-walling or wattle-working.